-Benefit costs in your region: The Federal Office of Public Health stipulates that premiums must cover the costs in each region.
-Premiums primarily reflect the benefit costs of a health insurer, which is the costs they pay out for doctors, therapists, hospital stays and drugs.
-The cost of benefits can vary considerably depending on a number of factors, including the structure of a health insurer’s customer base and the insureds’ place of residence.
+The FOPH requires that premiums cover the costs in each canton.
+That is why premiums primarily reflect a health insurer’s cost of claims, which is the costs they pay out for doctors, therapists, hospital stays and drugs.
+The cost of claims can vary considerably as it depends on a number of factors, including the structure of a health insurer’s customer base and the insureds’ place of residence.
 That’s why the premium of 44-year-old Mr M. living in canton X differs from the premium of 44-year-old Mr B. living in canton Y.

-Supplementary insurance: If you’ve taken out one or more supplementary insurance plans, bear in mind that the information published by the Federal Office of Public Health refers only to the basic insurance premium.
-When comparing this figure with your policy, refer only to your basic insurance premium and not the ones for supplementary insurance.
+Important: The figures published by the FOPH refer only to the premiums for basic insurance.
+When comparing this figure with your policy, remember that it applies only to your basic insurance premium and not the premium for supplementary insurance.

 The Swiss healthcare system attaches great importance to the concept of solidarity for basic insurance.
-This means that all adults in a single premium region pay the same premium for basic insurance regardless of whether they are sick or healthy, old or young, male or female.
+This means all adults in a premium region pay the same premium for basic insurance regardless of whether they are sick or healthy, old or young, male or female.
 You’re one of the lucky ones who are in good health.
 However, it’s worth bearing in mind that you won’t have to pay a higher premium if you happen to fall ill at some time in the future.